JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 [Vulkan.jl](https://github.com/JuliaGPU/Vulkan.jl) wraps the Vulkan graphics and compute API, generating bindings automatically from the official Vulkan specification with minimal overhead over the underlying C interface.
 Where OpenCL.jl offers portability at the cost of abstraction, Vulkan provides explicit, low-overhead control over GPU resources.
-The package is still pre-1.0 but is actively developed, and serves as the foundation for higher-level graphics and compute work in Julia.
+The package hasn't reached 1.0 yet but is maintained and considered stable.
+It serves as a low-level foundation for higher-level graphics and compute work in Julia, and is rather meant for developers.

 [Lava.jl](https://github.com/SimonDanisch/Lava.jl) is a Julia GPU backend that compiles Julia code to SPIR-V for execution via Vulkan, functioning as a unified compute, graphics, and ray tracing platform.
 It serves as a drop-in replacement for other GPU backends through the KernelAbstractions.jl and GPUArrays.jl interface, while additionally enabling graphics shaders and hardware-accelerated ray tracing written entirely in Julia rather than GLSL.